scott-the-programmer/terraform-provider-minikube/README.md

 ## Want to help out?

-See [the contributing](./contributing.md) if you wish to get into the details of this terraform minikube provider!
+See [the contributing doc](./contributing.md) if you wish to get into the details of this terraform minikube provider!